-When I slipped into my hostess *dress and threw a Mexican fiesta meets late ‘80s slumber party, this smoky chipotle brown sugar pulled chicken stole the show.
+When I slipped into my hostess dress* and threw a Mexican fiesta meets late ‘80s slumber party recently, this smoky chipotle brown sugar pulled chicken stole the show.
 I glanced around my dinner table and smiled, my friends licking sticky fingers.

-Mmms and aaaahhhs and sighs and smiles and serious stains setting in.
+Mmms and aaaahhhs and sighs and smiles and serious stains were setting in.

 This chicken had simmered all day in my slow cooker, caramelizing as golden as the brown sugar and as fiery as the chipotle peppers.